Learn more

 • Your dataviz must use at least one dataset from the official list.

 • Additional datasets can be used so long as they are accessible as open data.
+Participants in the Pacific schools’ competition can also use their own primary data.

 • Your dataviz must be made public.